Namadgi/biometry-web-sdk/README.md

   });
   ```
 - The first argument (`true`) indicates that the user has granted consent.
-- The second argument is the user’s full name (used for record-keeping within Biometry).
+- The second argument is the user's full name (used for record-keeping within Biometry).

 ### 3. Face Enrollment
-Enroll a user’s face for future recognition or matching:
+Enroll a user's face for future recognition or matching:
   ```javascript
   const faceFile = new File([/* face image bytes */], 'face.jpg', { type: 'image/jpeg' });